Catsuko/ConnectFour/README.md

 # ConnectFour

-Write your own strategy and compete against other players in a game of ConnectFour
+Write your own strategy and compete against other algorithms in a game of ConnectFour

 ## Usage